 Examples of unprofessional misconduct include: inappropriate sexual communications or interactions with students, meeting with students in private outside of school, and intruding on a student’s personal space.
 These are a few examples of inappropriate behavior, not an exhaustive list.
 For further guidance, refer to the district’s policies regarding professionalism and staff-student interactions.

 Any teacher or student who witnesses or knows information about a district employee violating board policy should report the violation to the district administration immediately.
-Minor violations and questionable violations should be reported within 24 hours.
+Minor violations and questionable violations should be reported as soon as possible, but always within 24 hours.

 A violation of board policies for professionalism will form the basis for employee discipline up to and including termination or cancellation of employment, filing a report with law enforcement officials, and filing a report with the Commissioner of Education.